Snapmaker/Luban/README.md

 > npm run dev
 ```

-## Feedback & Contributing
+## Feedback & Contribution

 - To submit a bug or feature request, [file an issue](https://github.com/Snapmaker/Luban/issues/new) in github issues.
-- To contribute some code, make sure you read up and follow our guidelines for [contributing](https://github.com/Snapmaker/Luban/blob/master/CONTRIBUTING.md) first.
+- To contribute some code, make sure you have read and followed our guidelines for [contributing](https://github.com/Snapmaker/Luban/blob/master/CONTRIBUTING.md).

 ## License